-$$\frac{3}{2}nk{\rm B}T = \frac{1}{2}\sum{i}^{n}m{i}v{i}^{2} \tag{1}$$
+$$\frac{3}{2}nk{\rm B}T = \frac{1}{2}\sum{i}^{n}m{i}v{i}^{2}$$ (1)

 The temperature variation in top CNT at different heating power is shown in Fig. 4.
-The temperature rise for the fully supported (~System I) or partially supported CNT on SiO2 (~System II) is not large, even at a high power density.
-However, the temperature increases rapidly when the top CNT is only supported by bottom CNTs and do not make any direct contact with the substrate (~System III).
-The contact area between the small diameter tubes is very small, and the inefficient heat conduction between CNTs can lead to this overheating in the top CNT at high power density.
-In our simulations, the temperature of top CNT increases beyond 834 K at the heating power of 26.5 nW which suggests that the breakdown temperature (873 K) [15, 25] will be easily reached in such CNTs even though the other CNTs in the network will be at much lower temperatures (~ 400 K).
+The temperature rise for the fully supported (~system I) or partially supported CNT on SiO2 (~system II) is not large, even at a high power density.
+However, the temperature increases rapidly when the top CNT is only supported by bottom CNTs and do not make any direct contact with the substrate (~system III).
+The contact area between the small-diameter tubes is very small, and the inefficient heat conduction between CNTs can lead to this overheating in the top CNT at high power density.
+In our simulations, the temperature of top CNT increases beyond 834 K at the heating power of 26.5 nW which suggests that the breakdown temperature (~873 K) [15,25] will be easily reached in such CNTs even though the other CNTs in the network will be at much lower temperatures (~400 K).

-As shown in Fig. 2, the CNT contact area with the substrate in System II is reduced by 32% compared to System I but its temperature rise is only about 10 K (see Fig. 4) larger than that in System I. So it is of high interest to find how the heat is conducted to the substrate in System II.
-As shown in Fig. 5 (a), there are two heat conduction paths: (i) in the first path heat is directly conducted from top CNT to the substrate and the important thermal conductance is $g{\text{CNT-sub}}$ (see System I), and (ii) in the second path heat is conducted first to bottom CNT and then to SiO2 substrate; the important thermal conductance are $G{\text{CNT-CNT}}$ and $g{\text{CNT-sub}}$ (see System III).
-Due to the 1-D structure of CNT, thermal conductance between CNT and substrate is defined as the rate of heat transfer per unit length (W/mK).
-Thermal conductance at CNT junction is not normalized with contact area and has unit of W/K. We can further assume interfacial thermal conductance through these two paths in System II equals to corresponding values in System I and III, respectively.
-Based on the thermal resistor circuit shown in Fig. 5 (a), the overall conductance from top CNT to SiO2 substrate for each system can be obtained.
+As shown in Fig. 2, the CNT contact area with the substrate in system II is reduced by 32% compared with system I but its temperature rise is only about 10 K (see Fig. 4) larger than that in system I. So it is important to find how the heat is conducted to the substrate in system II.
+As shown in Fig. 5(a), there are two heat conduction paths: (i) in the first path heat is directly conducted from top CNT to the substrate and the important thermal conductance is $g{\text{CNT-sub}}$ (see system I), and (ii) in the second path, heat is conducted first to bottom CNT and then to SiO2 substrate; the important thermal conductance are $G{\text{CNT-CNT}}$ and $g{\text{CNT-sub}}$ (see system Signature).

+Fig. 4 Temperature variations of top CNT in the three systems shown in Fig. 1 as a function of heating power tem III).
+Due to the 1D structure of CNT, thermal conductance between CNT and substrate is defined as the rate of heat transfer per unit length (W/mK).
+Thermal conductance at CNT junction is not normalized with contact area and has unit of W/K. We can further assume interfacial thermal conductance through these two paths in system II equals to corresponding values in systems I and III, respectively.
+Based on the thermal resistor circuit shown in Fig. 5(a), the overall conductance from top CNT to SiO2 substrate for each system can be obtained